minvws/nl-kat-coordination/docs/source/modules/modules.rst

 Releases
 ********

-Find all `releases, releasenotes and artefacts for OpenKAT <https://github.com/minvws/nl-kat-coordination/releases>`_ on Github.
+Find all `releases, release notes and artifacts for OpenKAT <https://github.com/minvws/nl-kat-coordination/releases>`_ on GitHub.

 Modules
 *******